openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

    # scripts/bootstrap-ansible.sh

-In order for all the services to run, the host must be prepared with the appropriate disks, packages, network configuration and a base configuration for the OpenStack Deployment.
+In order for all the services to run, the host must be prepared with the appropriate disks partitioning, packages, network configuration and configurations for the OpenStack Deployment.

 For the default AIO scenario, this preparation is completed by executing:

 .. code-block:: shell-session